This post may contain affiliate links.

 These simple pantry staples are all you need.
 See the recipe card below for exact amounts and printable instructions.

-How do you Make this Curried Chicken and Rice Casserole
+How to Make Curried Chicken and Rice Casserole

 Step 1: Cook Rice: Preheat the oven to 350 degrees.
 Cook rice according to package and set aside.
 Heat a pot of boiling water over medium high heat.
 Add the broccoli and cook until tender.
 Set aside.